Ares-Developers/Ares-docs/new/tiberium/storage.rst

 `````````````````

 In the earlier games, tiberium and ore were not converted to credits directly.
-Instead, the resouces were dumped at the refiniery, and then stored in silos.
+Instead, the resources were dumped at the refinery, and then stored in silos.
 This feature was not used in :game:`Red Alert 2` and wasn't working any more.
 :game:`Ares` restores the Storage feature.